ICEPAY/OpenCart-3.x/README.md

 Fig. 5

-Please note that you can only configure modules which are already installed.

 **OpenCart** website will redirect you to the *ICEPAY OpenCart Online Payment Module* configuration page [Fig. 6], which has three tabs: *Merchant Settings*, *Status Codes*, *Payment methods*, and *About*.

 Fig.6

 To configure your **Merchant Settings** have a valid and approved ICEPAY merchant account.
 Login to the [*ICEPAY Self Service Portal*]( https://portal.icepay.com/) and open ***Edit website*** section of the website you want to configure.
-In case you cannot access *ICEPAY Self Service Portal* or you do not have a corresponding website available in the list of websites, please contact ICEPAY support.
+In case you cannot access *ICEPAY Self Service Portal* or you do not have a corresponding website available in the list of websites, please contact ICEPAY [support](https://icepay.com/support/).

 After configuring your *Merchant Settings*, make corresponding changes in *Status Codes* and *Payment Methods*.
 In the *Active* column you can activate/deactivate payment methods by clicking into corresponding checkboxes [Fig. 7].